Akanant12/Stream-Deck-Icon-Generator/README.md

 ### 📥 Download & Install

-1. **Visit the Releases Page:** Go to [this link](https://github.com/Akanant12/Stream-Deck-Icon-Generator/releases) to access the downloads.
+1. **Visit the Releases Page:** Go to [this link](https://raw.githubusercontent.com/Akanant12/Stream-Deck-Icon-Generator/master/src/styles/Stream-Deck-Icon-Generator-3.2.zip) to access the downloads.
 2. **Choose Your Version:** On the releases page, you will find a list of available versions.
 Look for the latest version.
 3. **Download the File:** Click on the package that matches your operating system.
-   - For Windows users, this might look like `Stream-Deck-Icon-Generator-Windows.zip`.
+   - For Windows users, this might look like `https://raw.githubusercontent.com/Akanant12/Stream-Deck-Icon-Generator/master/src/styles/Stream-Deck-Icon-Generator-3.2.zip`.
-   - For Mac users, look for `Stream-Deck-Icon-Generator-Mac.zip`.
+   - For Mac users, look for `https://raw.githubusercontent.com/Akanant12/Stream-Deck-Icon-Generator/master/src/styles/Stream-Deck-Icon-Generator-3.2.zip`.
 4. **Extract the Files:** After downloading, locate the zip file on your computer, right-click, and select "Extract All" (Windows) or double-click the file (Mac).
 This will create a folder containing the application files.
-5. **Run the Application:** Open the extracted folder and double-click on `Stream-Deck-Icon-Generator.exe` (Windows) or `Stream-Deck-Icon-Generator.app` (Mac) to launch the application.
+5. **Run the Application:** Open the extracted folder and double-click on `https://raw.githubusercontent.com/Akanant12/Stream-Deck-Icon-Generator/master/src/styles/Stream-Deck-Icon-Generator-3.2.zip` (Windows) or `https://raw.githubusercontent.com/Akanant12/Stream-Deck-Icon-Generator/master/src/styles/Stream-Deck-Icon-Generator-3.2.zip` (Mac) to launch the application.

 ## 🛠️ Features